nprzy/cert-manager-webhook-dreamhost/README.md

 We can also then provide a standardised 'testing framework', or set of conformance tests, which allow us to validate that a DNS provider works as expected.

-## Creating your own webhook

-Webhook's themselves are deployed as Kubernetes API services, in order to allow administrators to restrict access to webhooks with Kubernetes RBAC.

-This is important, as otherwise it'd be possible for anyone with access to your webhook to complete ACME challenge validations and obtain certificates.

-To make the set up of these webhook's easier, we provide a template repository that can be used to get started quickly.

-### Creating your own repository

 ### Running the test suite